nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

 1. Make list command with miscellaneous parameters error message more helpful.
-Currently, typing list with with miscellaneous parameters, ex. `list 123`, will result in a message that states "Please ensure your command is valid!".
+Currently, typing list with miscellaneous parameters, ex. `list 123`, will result in a message that states "Please ensure your command is valid!".
 To improve specificity this will be changed to ask user to remove miscellaneous parameters.
+2. Prevent tags from allowing underscores.
+When searching for tags with underscores in the find command, the underscores are interpreted as an `or`.
+This means that searching for the tag "low_income" will bring up all tags containing "low" and "income" instead of just "low_income".